 When you do this shortlist after the first round of interviews will help you avoid a slow and long hiring process.

-Here are some steps you can take to improve your shortlisting process:
+Here is a list of steps you can do to improve your shortlisting process:

-Goal: Reduce the shortlist to three or four candidates.
+Goal: Reduce shortlist to 5 or 6 candidates.
 They should be the ones you genuinely think can do the job and would best fit with your organisation’s team and culture.

-You should ask yourself these questions to decide whether to include them or not in the shortlist:
+You can ask yourself this questions to decide to include them or not in the short list.

 - Do they have the “must-have” skills/qualifications/experience?

 - Do they seem motivated to join the company